awsdocs/amazon-ec2-user-guide-windows/doc_source/requesting-ebs-volume-modifications.md

 1. Monitor the progress of the volume modification\.
 For more information, see [Monitoring the Progress of Volume Modifications](monitoring-volume-modifications.md)\.

 1. If the size of the volume was modified, extend the volume's file system to take advantage of the increased storage capacity\.
-For more information, see [Extending a Windows File System after Resizing a Volume](recognize-expanded-volume-windows.md)\.
+For more information, see [Extending a Windows File System After Resizing a Volume](recognize-expanded-volume-windows.md)\.

 **Topics**
 + [Modifying an EBS Volume Using Elastic Volumes \(Console\)](#modify-ebs-volume)